 The end of the Mad Hatter questline.
 Despite Batman successfully saving the kidnapped girl, she is so traumatized by the experience that she's continually sobbing and, when Batman tries to comfort her that everything's fine now, she asserts that it's not.

 The final casefile Batman investigates is centered around a double homicide of two wealthy socialites in Crime Alley, mere feet from the site of the murders of Thomas & Martha Wayne.
 The two were friends of Bruce and had just gotten engaged, only for the man's best friend to kill them out of jealousy.
 However, when Bruce confronts the killer, he's noticeably angrier than usual and begins projecting his anger at his own parents' deaths onto the killer, not even telling him what the case was, unlike the suspects in other cases.
 Alfred even has to contact him during the middle of the confrontation because of how erratic Bruce's vitals are.
 It just serves as another sign that Bruce will never get over that loss.

 What's also sad, and a little creepy, is that while rewinding the scenario at the crime scene, there's a point where Bruce's parents flicker back into their chalk outlines.
 This case really touched a raw nerve for him.

 Even without it reminding him of his parents, it's still tragic.
 The victims were apparently friends of Bruce Wayne, who had recently gotten engaged.
-This is before the dozens of allies he later gains, so he really doesn't have that many friends.
+This is before he gains any allies aside from Alfred or Gordon, so he really doesn't have that many friends.

 In this version of her back story, Harley was just lonely and wanted a friend.